MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/communicating-with-sdp-servers.md

 ms.localizationpriority: medium
 ---

-# Communicating with SDP Servers
+# Communicating with SDP Servers Overview

 The Bluetooth driver stack supports the Service Discovery Protocol (SDP).
 This protocol allows profile drivers to search or browse for services that are offered by Bluetooth devices that are in range of the local radio.
 SDP uses the Logical Link Control and Adaptation Protocol (L2CAP) as its transport protocol and follows a client-server model.